philosopherdog/W7D1-LHL-Lecture-UNUserNotifications/README.md

 ## [fit]Setup Push Service

-1. Make sure you App's `Bundle Identifier` is unique.
+1. Make sure your App's `Bundle Identifier` is unique.
 1. Enable Push Service in the `Capabilities Tab` of your Xcode project.

 ## Enable Push Service Xcode